 What do AP exams cost?

 The fee is $82 for each exam taken.
 The College Board has a fee-reduction policy, however, for students who demonstrate financial need.

 Why take an AP exam?

 - The benefits that go with advanced placement and credit are numerous.
-Advanced placement in college allows students to skip work they’ve already done in high school and move on to higher-level courses.
-Students who earn satisfactory grades on enough AP Exams may be granted a full year’s credit by their college or university.
+Advanced placement in college allows students to skip work completed in high school and move on to higher-level courses.
+Students who earn satisfactory grades on enough AP Exams may be granted a full-year’s credit by their college or university.
 In 1998, more than 40,000 AP students were eligible for sophomore standing at approximately 1400 colleges.
 Students also gain time to explore other subjects that interest them, participate in internships or use the time for extra study.

 - If students earn the required grade on an AP Exam, they may receive the equivalent of eight semester credits for a one-year course, which might otherwise cost up to $3,000.
 But the basic reasons for taking an AP course are to learn a subject in greater depth, to develop analytical reasoning skills, and to develop disciplined study habits appropriate for continued success at the college level.